jas0n-g/dotfiles/neovim/README.md

 # Neovim Config

-The configurations for [Neovim](https://neovim.io), which is my text editor of choice.
+The configurations for [Neovim](https://neovim.io), which is my backup text editor of choice.

 ---